2018 Legacy Inductees

 Joe (Vincent) Trankina (1930 – 2014)

-Joe Trankina was born in Chicago.
+Joe Vincent Trankina was born in Chicago but grew up in North Dakota.
 After graduating from high school, he attended and graduated from Beck School for Radio in Minneapolis.
-His first radio job was in Decatur, Alabama.
-When listeners couldn’t understand his name, he began calling himself Joe Vincent.
+His first job in radio was at WMSL in Decatur, Alabama .
+When listeners couldn't understand his name, he began calling himself Joe Vincent, using his middle name on air.
 In 1953 he served in the Korean conflict with the Army Signal Corp.
-In 1958 Joe helped build and operate WSIZ in Ocilla and WOKA in Douglas and managed a station in Alabama.
-In 1968 He joined the Radio Advertising Bureau as Southeastern Regional Manager based in Atlanta.
-Later he became it's Senior Vice President.
+In 1958 Joe came to Georgia and helped build and operate WSIZ in Ocilla and WOKA in Douglas.
+In 1968 He joined the Radio Advertising Bureau as Southeastern Regional Manager based in Atlanta and later became its Senior Vice President in New York.

 Hugh Wilson (1942 – 2018)